 You are implementing new technologies and collecting data from these machines and software.
 Are you measuring the results?
 If so, how?
 Organizations should measure the results of digital investments to see the things they did right and learn from their failed investments.
 According to the IDC survey, 62% of organizations introduced new KPIs to measure their digital transformation results.

 It would be strange not to use leading edge tools in tracking the results of digital transformation.
 Process mining tools use system logs to track processes and measure process improvement.
-Mergers & Acquisitions can be great opportunities for rapid digital transformation and as Nokia team explains, process mining tools can help track the results of transformation projects effectively and efficiently.
+Mergers & Acquisitions can be great opportunities for rapid digital transformation and as Nokia team explains in a process mining case study.
+Process mining tools can help track the results of transformation projects effectively and efficiently.

 Organizational culture is an important enabler for digital transformation because it enhances the understanding of digital threats and opportunities, supports the scope of actions companies can take in response to the digitization and encourages the coordinated execution of those actions across the business.